- The benefit of helping others depends on the situation

 - Happiness is helping others: striving for more meaning in life

 - Five great ideas on how to give back

 - Four helpful links explaining why helping others helps yourself

 - Dictionary corner: synonyms for helping others

 - Songs about helping others

 - What does the Bible say about helping others?
 Twelve quotes

-A meta-analysis published today in the journal Psychological Bulletin shows that helping others also improves your own health and happiness.
+A new meta-analysis in the journal Psychological Bulletin shows that helping others also improves your own health and happiness.
 It adds to the growing scientific literature showing that helping others also helps yourself, in more ways than you might expect.

 According to the study’s lead author Bryant P.H.
 Hui, prosocial behaviors such as altruism, cooperation, trust, and compassion form the “necessary ingredients of a harmonious and well-functioning society.”

 “It is part of the shared culture of humankind,” he said, “and our analysis shows that it also contributes to mental and physical health.”